Questions? Contact Rabbi Eric!

-- Students will attend all discussion sessions with the other fellows (10 in the fall, 12 in the spring).
+- Students will attend all discussion sessions with the other fellows (~10 each semester).
 These sessions will include opportunities to get to know each other, find service, reflect, and learn.
 In the fall, learning will focus on social justice topics through a Jewish lens, and in the spring, students will prepare for and plan their service project.
 Students are permitted 2 excused absences each semester.

 - Students will attend at least two speakers or special workshops put on through Hillel and/or the Center for Social Concern (TBD).

 - In the discussion sessions, students will learn about and discuss social justice issues through a Jewish lens.